sorennielsen/minutes/README.md

 Minimalistic Countdown Timer app for iOS

-Find it on the app store as Minutes Countdown Timer - I've released it here in case anyone would find it helpful
+Find it on the app store as Minutes Countdown Timer - I've released it here in case anyone would find it helpful.